 - BBC Radio Kent travel bulletins 96.7FM / 104.2 FM / DAB

 Listen out for announcements at stations and on-board trains

 Nationalrail.co.uk has information for all rail services in Great Britain.
 Here you can plan your journey, check train times, find out how trains are running and look up facilities at stations.
 You can create and print out your own customised timetable based around your origin and destination or download it as a PDF document to store on your computer or smartphone.
 It also has information about planned engineering work and how this may affect your journey.
 This website will be kept up to date with information and offers that are useful and relevant.

 You can sign up to email alerts and follow @nre_SEastern or @Se_Railway on Twitter or download our Southeastern On Track app to keep you informed of how the service is running, and allowing you to make alternative journey plans as necessary.

 If it becomes necessary to put in place a temporary or emergency timetable, we will endeavour to give you as much notice as possible through National Rail Enquiries, this website, local radio, on-station information and via our email alerts and Twitter.

 The majority of our stations have visual electronic display boards showing up-to-date train times.
 Audible announcements will be made at most stations publicising train running information and other relevant information to reassure you that you’re in the right place at the right time.
 All our trains have electronic screens and audible announcements so you are kept informed about your journey as you travel.

-When things go wrong and the train service is delayed or disrupted we will update industry systems to ensure a consistent message is shown on electronic media including nationalrail.co.uk, southeasternrailway.co.uk and also on pda and i-phone apps.
+When things go wrong and the train service is delayed or disrupted we will update industry systems to ensure a consistent message is shown on electronic media including this website, nationalrail.co.uk, and on our On Track app.

 We have internal procedures in place that aim to keep customer facing employees regularly informed and updated so station and onboard staff will make announcements and pass on information they receive whenever possible.